Requirements for your application

 - you are or were supported by the sponsor for both fees and living costs.

-If you need sponsor consent you need a letter from the sponsor to include with your visa application confirming they have no objection to you continuing your studies in the UK, or remaining for a year under the Doctorate Extension Scheme if you are applying for this.
+If you need sponsor consent you need a letter from the sponsor to include with your visa application confirming they have no objection to you continuing your studies in the UK.
 If your sponsor is providing you with a letter for evidence of funding, they could include a statement confirming they have no objection to you continuing your studies in the UK in the same letter.

 English language ability